 - Almost always contains: melody - one or more instruments + singers, drone, and rhythm:

-- Drums called TABLA provide a steady gentle rhythm throughout the piece - with a range of different sounds being
+- Drums called TABLA provide a steady gentle rhythm throughout the piece - with a range of different sounds being produced.

 - Melodic lines played on SITAR which sounds 'zingy' and slides between notes.